Embedding Twitch in Your Website

 You can embed Twitch functionality in your website in three ways:

-- Embedding Everything explains how to embed both Chat and Player for live content in one iframe.
-This includes the functionality for follows, subscribe, and login.
-Also supports playing Video on Demand content.
+- Embedding Everything explains how to embed both the video player and Twitch Chat for live content or video on demand in one iframe.
+This includes the functionality for follow, subscribe, and login.

-- Embedding Chat explains additional options for embedding only Chat.
+- Embedding Chat explains how to embed just Twitch Chat.

 Embedded Experiences Requirements